TrueSparrowSystems/slackmin/README.md

 Thus Slackmin helps in integrating with slack involving minimum efforts (hence the name, Slackmin).

 ## Demo
-Let's first see a quick demo of the functionality which can be easily implemented using Slackmin.
+Let's first see some quick demos of the functionality which can be easily implemented using Slackmin.

 ### Slash Command
 In the following, you can see a working slash command which is used to fetch user info from the server.